-EDWARD A. GILHULY - Co-founder and Managing Partner of Sageview Capital LP

-US citizen

-Edward A. Gilhuly holds a B.A. in Economics and History from Duke University and an MBA from Stanford University.

-Edward A. Gilhuly is the Co-founder and Managing Partner of Sageview Capital, a technology-focused investment firm with over USD 1 billion in assets under management.
+Director Directorships and other roles currently held in companies or other types of organization in France or abroad Directorships and other roles previously held in the past five years EDWARD A. GILHULY - Co-founder and Managing Partner of Sageview Capital LP Aged 62 (1) US citizen 128, avenue du Maréchal de Lattre de Tassigny, 87000 Limoges Date of first appointment: 2018 End of current term of office: 2022 Legrand Director of Legrand: Member of the Commitments and CSR Committee Corporate roles outside the Legrand Group Legrand None Corporate roles outside the Legrand Group Director of GoPro (until 2017) Education Edward A. Gilhuly holds a B.A. in Economics and History from Duke University and an MBA from Stanford University.
+Director of Avalara (since 2011) Director of Exaro Energy Non-corporate roles None Professional Background Edward A. Gilhuly is the Co-founder and Managing Partner of Sageview Capital, a technology-focused investment firm with over USD 1 billion in assets under management.
 Before founding Sageview Capital in 2006, he worked from 1986 to 2005 at Kohlberg Kravis Roberts & Co (KKR), where he became a partner in 1995, started and oversaw KKR's business in Europe from 1998 to 2005, and was a member of KKR's Investment Committee from 2000 until his departure in 2005.

-Edward A. Gilhuly is a director of Avalara, DemandBase, ElasticPath Software, Exaro Energy, MetricStream Inc. and Pantheon Systems.
+Edward A. Gilhuly is a director of Avalara, DemandBase, ElasticPath Software, Exaro Energy, MetricStream Inc. and Pantheon Systems. birector of Dexardo Energy (since 2012) Director of MetricStream Inc. (since 2014) Director of DemandBase (since 2015) Director of ElasticPath Software (since 2018) Director of Pantheon Systems (since 2019) Co-founder and Managing Partner of Sageview Capital LP (since 2005)

-Directorships and other roles currently held in companies or other types of organization in France or abroad

-- Director of Legrand: - Member of the Commitments and CSR Committee

-- Director of Avalara (since 2011)

-- Director of Exaro Energy (since 2012)

-- Director of MetricStream Inc. (since 2014)

-- Director of DemandBase (since 2015)

-- Director of ElasticPath Software (since 2018)

-- Director of Pantheon Systems (since 2019)

-- Co-founder and Managing Partner of Sageview Capital LP (since 2005)